-Is your business missing out on generous Government backed tax reliefs for innovation?
+Is your business making sure that it doesnt miss out on Government backed tax reliefs for innovation?
 If your business pays technical staff to solve technical problems, perhaps developing new or improved processes, products or software, then it is likely that you could be reducing your corporation tax by around £25,000 for every £100,000 spent on innovating.
 Tax savings may also be available for Research and Development allowances (RDAs), where you’ve paid for research facilities or equipment.
 These reliefs are extremely generous, and our Radius team have a simple and proven record (100% success record with R&D tax relief applications submitted) in making these claims for our clients.
 To test your eligibility to claim, why not download our eligibility checklist.
 11 simple questions, and ten minutes of your time to determine whether you could be eligible to claim.

 2. Can you claim Patent Box tax relief?

 Does your business make profits derived from patented inventions?
 You could look to claim Patent Box tax relief and pay an effective rate of 10% corporation tax on those profits.

 3. Don’t miss deadlines

 Companies normally have two years from the end of an accounting period to claim certain tax reliefs, such as R&D tax reliefs, capital allowances and patent box relief.
 Companies should look to make sure they have claimed their full entitlement to these reliefs before it is too late.
 See full blog.

 4. Invest in plant & machinery